 There are two rainy seasons in Tanzania.
 The 'long rains' from March to May and the 'short rains' in November and December.

 The short rains are not as heavy as the long rains and are less predictable.
 Often there are only short afternoon showers that won't ruin your game drives.
-So, the short rainy season can still be an excellent time of year for Serengeti Safaris.
+So, the short rainy season can still be an excellent time of year to visit Serengeti.
 Even the main, long rainy season can be a good time, depending on the rains in the year you go and the conditions at the specific time you visit.

 To avoid the wettest time of year in Serengeti, visit outside of the main rainy season from March to May.